-Social media has been around long enough that you're already sold on the need.
+Social media has been around long enough that you know the need for social media channels for your business.

 But a complete social media marketing plan?